 - Using Booking.com to find cheap accommodation.

-Argentina used to be crazy cheap, then that became known and prices jumped it.
+Argentina has previously been crazy cheap, then that became known and prices jumped it.
 Luckily for us, prices have gone back down after the countries financial crisis, so now is a great time to visit.